-St Andrew's we are committed to ensuring that our staff are fully trained and confident in teaching PSHE Education.
-Staff have received training in Family Links to ensure a consistent approach to teaching.
-Zones of Regulation are used to further support the language of emotional literacy and self-regulation, which links to the Family Links to be used by all.
-Regular updates and training from the PSHE Lead, take place through Staff Meetings and Phase Meetings during the year.
+At St Andrew's we are committed to ensuring that our staff are fully trained and confident in teaching PSHE Education.
+Staff use Zones of Regulation to further support the language of emotional literacy and self-regulation, which links to the Family Links to be used by all.
+Regular updates and training from the PSHE Lead, take place through Staff Meetings during the year.